FibrinLab/Avalanche-Subnet-The-Graph-Index/README.md

 ![deploy](/images/10.png "deploy")

-When a subnet is run locally, it starts a multi-node Avalanche Network in the background.
+When a subnet is run locally, it starts a multi-node (5 node) Avalanche Network in the background.

 ![deploy_f](/images/11.png "deploy_f")

 To test the functionality of the just created subnet, go ahead and add the configuration details to [Metamask](https://metamask.io/).
 You can create a new metamask account by importing the private key `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027` and start experiencing with this account.

+I have a [Github Tutorial](https://github.com/FibrinLab/Avalanche-Local-Environment-Setup) that explains how to setup your local development environmet including `Metamask`.

 Lastly don't forget to stop the running local network
 ```zsh